-Many people who land at Liberia International Airport and are staying at a vacation rental will go to the supermarkets in Liberia for groceries as it’s a bit cheaper with more options.
+Many people who are staying at a vacation rental will go to the supermarkets in Liberia for groceries and supplies as it’s a bit cheaper with more options.
 A lot of people go to Walmart Maxi Pali, Pequeno Mundo or PeriMart.

 Festivals and Holidays

-As the capital city, Liberia is a good place to experience Costa Rica culture.
+As the capital city, Liberia is a fantastic place to experience the Guanacasteco Costa Rica culture.
 July 25 is the national holiday Anexión del Partido de Nicoya and Liberia always has festivals going on those days.
 This holiday celebrates the annexation of the Guanacaste province from Nicaragua to Costa Rica.

 On September 15, Costa Rica’s Independence Day, there are always parades in the morning through downtown Liberia.